soniyj/killdwords/README.md

 killdwords
 ==========

-Welcome to Kill The Words a.k.a "killdwords".
+Welcome to Kill The Words a.k.a "killdwords" Bera version 0.01.

 This is my first game that uses the SFML Library.
 The game is an Alpha version.